 For more information see here:

-19. HOW ARE AIR POLLUTION AND CLIMATE CHANGE CONNECTED?
+22. HOW ARE AIR POLLUTION AND CLIMATE CHANGE CONNECTED?

-One increasingly important link between air pollution and climate change are wildfires which are increasing around the globe in frequency, severity, and duration.
+Air pollution and climate change are inherently linked.
+Major air pollutants have an impact on the climate, and most share common sources with greenhouse gases (GHGs), especially related to the combustion of fossil fuels.
+They also aggravate each other in multiple ways.
+For example, the dangerous GHG methane contributes to the formation of ground-level ozone, and levels of ground-level ozone increase with rising temperatures.
+One increasingly important link between air pollution and climate change is wildfires.
+The rising temperature increases the frequency, severity, and duration of wildfires, which in turn further elevate levels of particulate air pollution.
 With climate change leading to warmer and drier conditions, the fire season is starting earlier and ending later.
 Wildfires are increasingly more extreme, burning larger areas and with greater duration and intensity.
-Wildfire smoke is a mixture of hazardous air pollutions and can also impact the climate by releasing large quantities of CO2 and other greenhouse gases into the atmosphere.
+Wildfire smoke is a mixture of hazardous air pollutants and can also impact the climate by releasing large quantities of CO2 and other greenhouse gases into the atmosphere.
 According to Europe’s Copernicus Atmosphere Monitoring Service (CAMs), Canadian wildfires emitted 290 Mt of carbon into the atmosphere between 1 January and 31 July 2023, nearly double the previous record for the year as a whole.

 Methane is a clear multi-win option for air quality and the climate